kantarjiev/BAMRU-Org/README.md

 BAMRU.org is a public-facing website composed of static assets. (html, css, images, javascript).
 A live version of this website is at http://andyl.github.io/BAMRU-Org/.

-Any BAMRU Member or Supporter is welcome to do hands-on editing.
-Contact Andy L. for info on current needs.
-[Fork](http://help.github.com/articles/fork-a-repo) this repository if you would like to experiment.

 Maintaining the website is a team effort with multiple roles.

 | Role       | Responsibility                                      |